 OTC derivatives

-ASIC is responsible for making and enforcing the derivative transaction rules that establish mandatory obligations for reporting, clearing and execution of derivative transactions.
+ASIC is responsible for making and enforcing the derivative transaction rules that establish mandatory obligations for reporting and clearing of derivative transactions.

 The derivative transaction rules impose obligations on reporting entities to report information about their transactions and positions in OTC derivatives to a licensed or prescribed trade repository.